Fox games: Halatafl

-Fox and Geese
+Fox and geese

 In the English-speaking world a simplified version is known as Fox and Geese.
 In this version the objective of reaching a certain location has been removed and instead it all comes down to capturing each other's pieces.
 It is not mandatory for the fox to capture the opponent's pieces, and there are no restraints on the defender's (the geese's) movements.

 The fox is placed in the middle of the board, and 13 geese are placed on one side of the board.
 The fox and geese can move to any empty space around them (also diagonally).
 The fox can jump over geese like in checkers, capturing them.
 Repeated jumps are possible.
 Geese can not jump.
 Unlike in Halatafl, capturing is not mandatory.
 The geese win if they surround the fox so that it cannot move.
 The fox wins if it captures enough geese so that the remaining geese cannot surround it.

 The traditional game with 13 geese is not well balanced and gives the advantage to the fox.

 There are more balanced game variants with 15, 17 or 18 geese or two foxes.

+Fox and geese is an example of a loopy game.